greyquill/ProjectManager/scripts/EXPORT-TO-KV.md

 3. **Project Name Consistency**: The project name must be identical for both local files and KV storage.
 The folder name in `/pm/` must match the project name in KV.

+4. **People Data in KV**: ⚠️ **IMPORTANT**: Ensure `people.json` exists in KV before exporting epics.
+The script will check and warn if people data is missing, but it will not export people data automatically.
+Project metadata (manager, contributors) references person IDs, so missing people data will cause display issues in the UI.

 ## Usage

 ### Basic Usage